hreskiv/mikr/README.md

 - **IPsec tunnels** — configured peers with established/not established state, traffic counters, uptime
 - **WireGuard peers** — endpoint, last handshake (color-coded by recency), TX/RX counters
 - **BGP / OSPF status (v1.38.0+)** — a Routing tab on devices running BGP or OSPF: live BGP sessions with remote AS, state, uptime and **received prefix count**, plus OSPF neighbors with state, adjacency time and area.
 Surfaces details RouterOS doesn't expose over SNMP (per-peer prefix counts, OSPF neighbors); auto-refreshes, shown only where the protocol is active
+- **BGP history graphs (v1.39.0+)** — each BGP peer keeps a 5-minute history of its received prefix count and session up/down state, charted under the BGP table (auto-scaled Y axis, downtime strip, 6h/24h/7d/30d ranges).
+Click any BGP row to chart that peer
 - **IP services** — see all MikroTik services (SSH, API, WWW, Winbox, FTP) as colored pills, toggle enable/disable with safety checks
 - **Route counting** — per-protocol breakdown (static, connected, BGP, OSPF, RIP, etc.)
 - **Mobile-friendly layout (v1.36.0+)** — manage the fleet from a phone or tablet in the field: slide-in drawer menu, tables that reflow into cards or scroll horizontally, full-width bottom-sheet modals, a readable stacked log viewer, and touch-sized controls.
 Desktop layout unchanged; Topology stays desktop-only